gabrielriviere999-commits/portfolio/README.md

 - Rechercher (nouvel onglet) : opens the file search page in a new browser tab.
 - Rechercher (popup) : opens the file search page in a popup window.
 - Liste des fichiers : opens the file browser page.
-- Mode sombre : activates/deactivates the dark mode of the main site.
 - Soutenir le site : opens the donation page.

 The Q button is used to launch the file search in popup mode.